We strive for a world where everyone chooses delicious and healthy food that is good for all humans, animals, and the planet.

 The foundation for this is the General Act on Equal Treatment.
 ProVeg commits not to discriminate directly or indirectly in recruitment or employment because of age, disability, sex, gender reassignment, pregnancy, maternity, race (which includes colour, nationality, citizenship, and ethnic or national origins), sexual orientation, religion or belief, or because someone is married or in a civil partnership.
 These are known as ‘protected characteristics’.
 ProVeg actively supports diversity and the promotion of diversity in the points mentioned above.

 ProVeg’s staff comprises more than 140 people from about 20 countries.
-The majority of staff identify as female.
-The Executive Team consists of Sebastian Joy, Matthias Rohra, and Jasmijn de Boo; two out of five country directors are female; five out of eleven heads of department are female, and the China programme team is composed exclusively of women.
+The majority of staff (66%) identify as female and one person as non-binary.
+The Executive Team consists of Sebastian Joy, Matthias Rohra, and Jasmijn de Boo; four out of seven country directors are female; six out of eleven heads of department are female, and the China programme team is composed exclusively of women.
 Furthermore, we are working towards more diverse representation along age and ethnicity lines, as well as other protected characteristics.
 We constantly monitor developments and improve HR standards and implement best practices to attract talent, become more family-friendly, and ensure a diverse workforce.

 Some of the measures that ProVeg is taking consist of:

-- A Works Council (Germany’s highest-ranking and most powerful institution dedicated to workers’ interests in individual ).
+- A Works Council (Germany’s highest-ranking and most powerful institution dedicated to workers’ interests).
 This body, consisting of 7 ProVeg employees, works on matters related to equality, inclusivity, etc.

-- In addition, there is a permanent Diversity/Inclusivity Working Group in place
+- There is a permanent DEI Working Group in place

 - ProVeg is continuously making the hiring process more gender- and race-neutral